By Leah Caldwell | Family & Children | April 2023

 Conclusion

-In conclusion, child inclusive mediation is a valuable tool for parents who are navigating the difficult process of separation or divorce.
+Child inclusive mediation is a valuable process for parents navigating the difficult process of separation or divorce.
 By involving their children in the mediation process, parents can gain a better understanding of their children's needs and concerns, and work together to develop a parenting plan that is in the best interests of the children.

-Child inclusive mediation can help parents to communicate more effectively, reduce conflict and stress, and ultimately create a more positive and stable environment for their children.
-It's important to choose a mediator who is trained in child inclusive mediation and has experience working with families in similar situations.
-With the right support, parents can successfully navigate the challenges of separation and create a brighter future for themselves and their children.
+It's important to choose a specialist mediator who is trained in child inclusive mediation and has experience working with families in similar situations.
+At Mediation First, our team includes Child Inclusive Mediators who are trained to work with children.
+With the right support, parents can successfully navigate the challenges of separation and create a brighter future for yourselves and your children.

 Speak to a mediator